HunterCadeMast/automated-farming/README.md

     2. Inside of the project folder, type "python automated_farming.py".
     3. Program should run through the field, but may become stuck.
 In such case, exit the program.
 "Ctrl + C" seemed to work best for me.

+    There are also files for "monte_carlo_search_tree.py" and "breadth_first_search.py", which happen to try and optimize routes.
+    They still have some bugs with them, but seem to give an idea on how these would work with automated farming.
+Run the same way, but with their respective files.

 ---------- Commands ----------

 idle():
 System will start from this command.
 Otherwise, nothing happens.
     1. start
         - drive()
     2. safety